IMSEONGJUN/SwiftyLRUCache/README.md

     /// Push your value and if there is same value, remove that automatically.
-    /// if not, remove Least Recently Used Node and push new node. public func setValue(value: Value, forKey key: Key) {
+    /// if not, and the capacity of LRUCache full, remove Least Recently Used Node and push new node. public func setValue(value: Value, forKey key: Key) {
-        let newNode = ListNode(key: key, value: value) if nodeDictionary.contains(where: { $0.key == key }){
+        let newNode = ListNode(key: key, value: value)

+        if nodeDictionary.contains(where: { $0.key == key }){
             guard let oldNode = nodeDictionary[key] else { return }
             remove(node: oldNode)

-        } else {
-            if nodeDictionary.count >= capacity {
+        } else if nodeDictionary.count >= capacity,
-                guard let tailNode = tail.prevNode else { return }
+                let tailNode = tail.prevNode {
             remove(node: tailNode) // remove Least Recently Used Node }
-        }
         insertToHead(node: newNode)
     }